abhip2565/abhip2565/README.md

 ## 🚀 About Me

 I'm a **Software Engineer** based in **Kolkata, India** 🇮🇳, passionate about building intelligent systems and delightful user experiences.
-I graduated in **Computer Science & Engineering (2023)** and have since been working across the full stack — from iOS native apps in Swift, to multi-agent AI systems, to data analytics.
+I graduated in **Computer Science & Engineering (2023)** and have since been working across the full stack — from **React native apps**,iOS native apps in Swift, to multi-agent AI systems, to data analytics.

 - 🔭 Currently building: **BGCategorizationProcessor** — an offline-first Swift package for background text categorization with CoreML & SQLite
 - 🌱 Exploring: **Multi-Agent AI Systems**, **Vision-Language Models**, and **React Native**